gschmutz/eshop-dataplatform-demo/README.md

 ## Moving Data from Kafka to S3 compliant Object Storage using StreamSets DataCollector

+**Note:** this has been replaced by Kafka Connect, as it does not proper batching on the S3 objects (very small objects).

 In the 2nd step, we will be using [StreamSets Data Collector](https://streamsets.com/products/dataops-platform/data-collector/) to consume the data we have previously written to the Kafka topic and store it in minIO Object Storage (which is S3 compliant).

 ![Alt Image Text](./images/use-case-step2.png "Use Case Step 2")